konstantintieber/elevenlabs-hackathon-25/README.md

 AI-powered meeting agents that ingest custom knowledge base data and join your online meetings to answer questions in real-time.

+This project was built in three hours by a team of three in Berlin as part of the [ElevenLabs Global Hackathon](https://berlin.aitinkerers.org/p/elevenlabs-global-hackathon-berlin).

 ## Overview

 This project enables you to create intelligent agents that can: